TechSupportCentral/TSCBot-py/to-do.md

       current mute implementation is that users can still open and use tickets while muted, but that wouldn't work here until Discord allows timeout exceptions for certain channels.
-* Tickets
-    * Waiting for Discord to come to their senses and make private threads not require level 2 boosting